 In addition, ‘The Master List’ also highlights a bunch of affiliate markets that you can profit from online.

-But it’s just a simple list of niches and there’s also no training on how to choose one and become profitable.
+But it’s just a simple list of niches and there’s also no training on how to find a niche and make it pofitable.

 Pretty much everything you find in the videos/PDFs can be found on YouTube as well as blogs posts at no cost.

-So why bother paying $97 for basic stuff, that’s not even gonna show you (step-by-step) how to get started online, huh?
+So why bother paying $97 for basic stuff, that’s not even gonna show you (step-by-step) how to get a Biz started online, huh?

 To gain access to the training resources at ‘UHP’ is gonna cost you nearly 100 dollars.

 So I would think twice before investing in the product and its upsells, in all honesty.

 PROS vs CONS of ‘UHP’